ABHI5645/web/README.md

 # Monochrome
-Monochrome Theme made using HTML,CSS, and Bootstrap.
+Monochrome Website made with HTML,CSS, and Bootstrap.

 ## Technologies